 The short line railroad tax credit (i.e. the 45G Tax Credit) is a federal income tax credit for qualified track maintenance owned by short line and regional railroads.
 Under the provision, a short line or regional railroad will receive 50 cents for every dollar of track maintenance expenses with a cap of \$3,500 per mile of track.
-Despite significant Congressional support, the tax credit was only extended to December 31, 2017.
+Despite significant Congressional support, the tax credit was allowed to expire on December 31, 2016.
 Providing a permanent or, at least, multi-year extension of the tax credit will provide greater predictability for the nation's short line and regional railroads as they meet the needs of their customers, including those in agriculture.